Igor-Vuk/ultimate-react-boilerplate/README.md

 ### I made a custom React boilerplate for everyone to use.
 I will keep it updated by adding and combining different technologies per your requests.
 It is meant to be used for a quick setup when starting a new project and easier development workflow ###

-For more informations about how some features work, refer to [README_app.md](README_app.md)
+For more informations about how some features work you can look into my notes, maybe there is something that can help [README_app.md](README_app.md)

 ## Inital Setup Features that you get by default ##

-* ES6/ES7 ready
-* React-hot-reload on client side and live-reload on server side in combination with Browsersync
+* **React-hot-reload on client side and live-reload on server side in combination with Browsersync for synchronous testing on different devices.
+No more server restarts.**
+* **Seperate webpack bundle for client and server side with different optimization for production and development environment.**
+* **Isomorphic server-side rendering (local styles, gloabl styles and assets are extracted from webpack bundle for faster page load on first visit).**
+* ES6/ES7
 * Babel
-* Bootstrap 4 & Mixins
+* Bootstrap 4 (easy import of Bootstrap variables and mixins to every scss file)
 * CSS Modules
-* Flow.js
-* SASS
 * PostCSS, CSS Variables and autoprefixer
+* Flow.js (use for static typing)
+* SCSS(SASS)
 * Test ready (tape, enzyme, sinon)
 * Test coverage (istanbul)
 * Tree Shaking
-* webpack.config client (development & production mode)
-* webpack.config server (development & production mode)
 * Express
-* EJS
+* EJS Template
 * ESLint
 * standard.js
 * yarn.lock
 * .editorconfig
+* and many more...

 ## Requirements ##